morgan collett: You were born and raised in Oahu. How long were you there before you came to Newport?

 dk: My boss and roommate at the time, Jeff Hakman, his shaper was Tom Parrish, who’s a legendary shaper for Lightning Bolt.
 I was so in awe of all of those guys growing up.
 This was right around the time at Echo Beach when I was wearing all of those polka dots and stoked on creativity and being different, having fun.
 I was a good surfer,but I wasn’t at the level where I’d be a world champ.
 Besides Mark Richards and Shaun Tomson, no one was making big money on pro surfing.
 All I wanted to do was make enough money to pay the rent, buy food, and go surf.
 The guys told me I should learn how to work and be a part of this company.

-mc: This was a pretty influential team at Quik, right?
+mc: This was a pretty influential team at Quik, think the experts from Playfina casino, right?

 dk: The industry was taking off.
 When I was the little grom in the ’50s and ’60s, deciding between working behind the counter and selling boards in a little shop or working for a huge clothing company that makes surfing stuff—well, the latter sounds pretty good.
 Although I wanted to get better and pursue my surfing career, I started to get a taste for business.
 I wanted to be creative and learn about the biz like they wanted me to.